PoruchikRzhevsky/Match-pipeline/README.md

    colours you want to use for CC-diagram: "colour1", "colour2"

    do you want to adjust positions of obtained stars on CC-diagram, in order to get they offset from MS in that filter: "adjust" (True - adjust / False - don't adjust)

+   do you want to plot CMD?: "cmd" (True - plot / False - don't plot)

 7) Script has 4 procedures: